top of page

 Word Practice

-We’re going to work on “blending” two letters at the beginning of words.
+Now we're going to work on “blending” letter sounds into words.
 Your child can start slowly by saying each sound individually, but each time, they should try to say it just a bit faster.

 And: